 Geolocation tracks the geographical location of an IP address.
-It’s beneficial for a variety of uses, from helping online providers spot fraudulent transactions, to law enforcement services using it to prevent money laundering.
-Geolocation is also used by websites for content targeting, content restriction, and ad targeting.
+It’s beneficial for a variety of uses.
+Online providers can spot fraudulent transactions.
+Law enforcement services use it to prevent money laundering.
+Websites also use geolocation for content targeting, content restriction, and ad targeting.

-So, IP geolocation is useful for these purposes, but if you’re gathering data online for your your own legitimate purposes, you won’t want to be blocked based on your geolocation.
+So, IP geolocation is useful for these purposes.
+But if you’re gathering data online for your your own legitimate purposes, you won’t welcome a geolocation block.
 Especially if you gather data via proxy, this article can help you understand and navigate through geolocation issues.

 Using Proxies for Geolocation